Danilo1301/GTASA_libModPolicia/README_EN.md

 ( those libs are all inside the .zip file, in '/required libs', you just have to copy the .so files inside your /mods folder )<br>
 ( example: inside /Android/data/ro.samp_mobile.game/mods )<br>

+## APK
+Download and install the latest APK from AML Discord

+Link of AML Discord: https://discord.com/invite/aml-android-mod-loader-877187821511794730

+The APK is in the channel '⭐official-apk-plugins', then in the 'APK+INFO'

+## How to install

 1. Download the **ModPolicia-0.0.0__en.zip** file in [Releases](https://github.com/Danilo1301/GTASA_libModPolicia/releases)
 2. Open the folder "1. required libs" and copy the "mods" folder to your game folder (in com.rockstargames.gtasa)